Table of Contents

-- The Flash is suited to either the middle lane or the jungle due to his ability to quickly move between lanes and his ganking potential.
-If laning, do your best to dodge enemy harassment while giving out your own harassment by dashing up next to the foe, hitting them with Mach Punch, and dashing back.
+- The Flash is suited to either the middle lane or the jungle due to his ability to quickly move between lanes to gank.
+If laning, do your best to dodge enemy harassment while giving out your own.
+This can be done by dashing up next to the foe, hitting them with Mach Punch, and dashing back.

-- Despite the damaging and harassing potential, don’t spam Super Speed too frequently as it will be your main way of escaping enemy ganks.
+- Despite the damaging and harassing potential, don’t spam Super Speed too frequently.
+It is your main way of escaping enemy ganks.
 Mach Punch is your main source of damage, anyway, so stick to using that if you need to spam.